 Caesarstone “Quartz Reflections” with up to 42% reclaimed quartz and with particles of recycled mirror and glass which adds a very nice sparkle.

 Euro-Line Appliances provided all the appliances and the stainless steel sink.
 The sink is by Franke and includes a prep bowl and strainer, as well as a built-in compost bin.
 Appliances are by AEG and include an induction cooktop, and a wall of ovens consisting of a microwave, convection oven and steamer oven.
 The dishwasher is also AEG.
 European appliances use significantly less electricity than standard North American models and will lighten the electricity load for the house, Faucet is by Franke.

-Other features of the main floor: The welcome mat at the front door is actually an inlaid cork flooring provided by Jelinek.
+Other main floor features: The welcome mat at the front door is actually an inlaid cork flooring provided by Jelinek.
 Wood flooring through the rest of the house is Kentwood, FSC engineered oak.
 Engineered flooring is often used because it behaves more consistently than solid wood, not being susceptible to expansion and contraction.